alexaibio/teaching_content/Transformers/attention.md

 But as we can see in an example above the meaning of the word might be different depending on the phrase context.

-It would be nice to have such an algorithm which will correct word embeddings vectors, adjusting it to the context, i.e. to a phrase that word is used.
+It would be nice to have such an algorithm which will temporarily change word embeddings vectors, adjusting it to the context, i.e. to a phrase that word is used.